LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.md

-# UNIX: an informal introduction to the history, theory, and usage
+# UNIX: an informal introduction to the theory, history, and usage

-Hello all, I'm sehqlr, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software development and get a better understanding of your computer in general.
+Hello all, sehqlr here, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software development and get a better understanding of your computer in general.